 - Always discuss a positive result (the initial Gram stain or culture) with a clinical microbiologist.
 Microbiologists in Pathology North deal with many positive cultures per day and can provide useful advice as to the potential meaning of a positive culture, whether antibiotics are needed and which are the best drugs and dose to use.

-- Learn about the local epidemiology of bloodstream infections, including contamination rates – confer with one of the clinical microbiologists in Pathology North.
-The Pathology North Epidemiology page includes several reports that relate to blood cultures.
+- Learn about the local epidemiology of bloodstream infections, including contamination rates – confer with one of the clinical microbiologists in Pathology North or the Director of Infection Prevention Service, Dr Ferguson.

 - Clinical Excellence Commission blood culture guidelines including interesting FAQ